disguise-one/RenderStream-shader/README.md

 The value must be the filename of the shader file in the `shaders/passes` folder, including the extension but excluding the folder.

+#### `previous`
+The texture data is reused from a previous frame.

+The value must be either `this`, to access the previously generated frame, or the name of a sampler.

+Note that using this is likely to cause discrepancies in a cluster environment if frames are ever skipped, as the previous data will diverge.

 #### `min_filter`, `mag_filter`
 How to minify or magnify texture data when sampled at a different scale than the original texture data.